kangol11/p2p-online-lan-play/README.md

 do not download from any other link apart from the link above to be safe.

-How to use
+How to use<br/>
-Hosting
+Hosting<br/>
-user 1 click host.
+user 1 click host.<br/>
-people join user 1.
+people join user 1.<br/>
-after all joined user 1.
+after all joined user 1.<br/>
-user 1 press send server to all. and all users joined user 1 will be joined in same server. you will get a windows slide pop up do not click yes or no just ignore it click mouse in middle of screen.
+user 1 press send server to all.<br/>
+and all users joined user 1 will be joined in same server.<br/>
+you will get a windows slide pop up do not click yes or no just ignore it click mouse in middle of screen.<br/>

 all start game manually.